wp-plugins/xili-tidy-tags/readme.txt

 6. widget UI : display a sub-group of tags named philosophy.
 7. the admin settings UI : with big tags list, it is now possible to select tags starting or containing char(s) or word(s).

+== Changelog ==

+= 1.0 =
+* add shortcode to include a cloud of a group of tags inside a post,
+* compatible with WP 2.8.
+= 0.9.5 = Capabilities and roles, better admin menu
+= 0.9.4 = when creating tags in post UI - group new tag to default lang if xili-language is active = 0.9.3 = W3C, recover compatibility with future WP 2.8 = 0.9.2 = changing kindship, now allows multiple cloud widgets.
+= 0.9.1 = with big tags list, select tags starting or containing char(s) or word(s). &offset= et &number= in `xili_tidy_tag_cloud`
+= 0.9.0 = widget for compatible themes and UI actions to include group according a chosen category = 0.8.2 = fixes php warning when tagsgroup args are empty in tidy_tag_cloud() = 0.8.1 = some fixes - improved query - better tag_cloud()
+= 0.8.0 = first public beta release.

+© 2009-06-21 dev.xiligroup.com

 == More infos ==

 = Capabilities and roles : =